javascript-tutorial/en.javascript.info/2-ui/3-event-details/6-pointer-events/article.md

 The events associated with the first finger always have `isPrimary=true`.

 We can track multiple touching fingers using their `pointerId`.
-When the user moves move and then detouches a finger, we get `pointermove` and `pointerup` events with the same `pointerId` as we had in `pointerdown`.
+When the user moves and then detouches a finger, we get `pointermove` and `pointerup` events with the same `pointerId` as we had in `pointerdown`.

 ```online
 Here's the demo that logs `pointerdown` and `pointerup` events: